Promise of Marriage Is Not Rape Supreme Court Quashes Rape Complaint Filed after 4 Years

 Timely and polite follow-ups often speed up the process and ensure your issue gets the attention it deserves.

-If your complaint remains unresolved or you’re not satisfied with the solution, you have the right to escalate the matter to the Consumer Forum through the National Consumer Helpline (1915) or the E-jagriti Portal.
+If your complaint remains unresolved or you are not satisfied with the solution, you have the right to escalate the matter to Online Dispute Resolution, through trusted ODR platforms.
 These legal platforms help consumers get justice and fair treatment when companies fail to act responsibly.

 Online shopping is convenient, but it can sometimes go wrong, like wrong products, delayed deliveries, fake items, or refund delays.
 Thanks to Online Dispute Resolution (ODR), consumers in India can now resolve such complaints quickly without the need for legal hassle or lengthy court visits.
 Here is why more and more people prefer ODR over traditional consumer forums when filing complaints against e-commerce websites.